OceanOutcomes/ocean-outcomes/news/_posts/2023-10-19-Assessing-and-Addressing-Social-Risks-in-Fishery-Improvement-Projects.md

 >**“While the SRA can be a significant lift and, at present, can feel overwhelming, the SRA is where the work actually starts.
 We have put so much emphasis on the process of SRA, yet the social workplan is the most critical part.
 We are now at a point when we need to collectively take the next steps to identify and understand the social landscape (in the SRA) so we can begin the meaningful work to implement the necessary actions and improvements.”**

 ![SRA Gabby Interview 1](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/SRA+Gabby+Interview+1.png)
-*Gabby Lout conducting an onboard interview as part of an SRA located in American Samoa.*
+*Gabby Lout conducting an onboard interview as part of an SRA for a longline tuna project in American Samoa.*

 ###Effectively assessing and addressing social risk in FIPs will require intentional investments in scaling the SRA.